-001 NIKACI NO. 20 10.00 Item No Item Description Units Approx. Quantities Unit Prices in Nur nbers Bid Amount in Nu ımbers Dollars Cents Dollars Cents BROUGHT FORWARD: 652.41 Portable-Changeable Message Sign Each 4 656.75 Temporary Soil Erosion and Water Pollution Control (Mountain Road) Lump Sum 1 !
-656.75 Temporary Soil Erosion and Water Pollution Control (N. Berwick Road) Lump Sum 1 - - 656.75 Temporary Soil Erosion and Water Pollution Control (Ogunquit River) Lump Sum 1 656.75 Temporary Soil Erosion and Water Pollution Control (Second Thacher Brook) Lump Sum 1 656.75 Temporary Soil Erosion and Water Pollution Control (Third Thacher Brook) Lump Sum 1 659.10 Mobilization Lump Sum 1 - - - ! то TAL: -
+CON NTRACT NO: 20 19.06 ltem No Item Description Units Approx. Quantities Unit Prices in Nur nbers Bid Amount in N int in Numbers Dollars Cents Dollars Cents BROUGHT FORW /ARD: 652.41 Portable-Changeable Message Sign Each 4 656.75 Temporary Soil Erosion and Water Pollution Control (Mountain Road) Lump Sum 1 656.75 Temporary Soil Erosion and Water Pollution Control (N. Berwick Road) Lump Sum 1 656.75 Temporary Soil Erosion and Water Pollution Control (Ogunquit River) Lump Sum 1 656.75 Temporary Soil Erosion and Water Pollution Control (Second Thacher Brook) Lump Sum 1 656.75 Temporary Soil Erosion and Water Pollution Control (Third Thacher Brook) Lump Sum 1 659.10 Mobilization Lump Sum 1

+I TOTAL:

-Acknowledgment is hereby made of Plans and Specifications: the following Addenda received since issuance of the Accompanying this Proposal is an original bid bond, cashiers or certified check on Bank, for Turnpike Authority and the undersigned she security required by the Maine Turnpike Au- time fixed therein, an amount of money equ Proposal for the Contract awarded to the un Bank, for The performance of said Work und specified in Subsection 107.1. ler this Contract will be completed during the time e of this Contract and that I (we) will, in the event of n the time limit named above, pay to Maine Turnpike or amounts stated in the Specifications. rtnership/Corporation under the laws of the State of at, (SEAL) Affix Corporate Seal (SEAL) or Power of Attorney Where Applicable (SEAL) By: Its:
+Acknowledgment is hereby made of the following Addenda received since issuance of the Plans and Specifications:

+Accompanying this Proposal is an original bid bond, cashiers or certified check on Bank, for

+Bank, for , payable to the Maine Turnpike Authority.
+In case this Proposal shall be accepted by the Maine Turnpike Authority and the undersigned should fail to execute a Contract with, and furnish the security required by the Maine Turnpike Authority as set forth in the Specifications, within the time fixed therein, an amount of money equal to Five (5%) Percent of the Total Amount of the Proposal for the Contract awarded to the undersigned, but not less than \$500.00, obtained out of the original bid bond, cashier's or certified check, shall become the property of the Maine Turnpike Authority; otherwise the check will be returned to the undersigned.

+The performance of said Work under this Contract will be completed during the time specified in Subsection 107.1.

+It is agreed that time is of the essence of this Contract and that I (we) will, in the event of my (our) failure to complete the Work within the time limit named above, pay to Maine Turnpike Authority liquidated damages in the amount or amounts stated in the Specifications.

+The undersigned is an Individual/Partnership/Corporation under the laws of the State of , having principal office at , thereunto duly authorized.

+Affix Corporate Seal or Power of Attorney Where Applicable

+By:

+Its: